 In Alas, the ferry passengers disembark and board a line of busses, waiting on the pier.
 Almost all of them leave at the same time towards Bima, and it seems that all the drivers participate in some kind of competition.
 They drive like madmen on the narrow road, seemingly obsessed with the thought of getting first to Bima.
 I ask our driver to slow down, but a few moments later the racing bug seems to take control of him again.
 Finally, when we almost end up in the ditch, our Indonesian fellow travellers start shouting, and from this moment the driver is able to control himself.
 We continue our journey at a more sensible speed.

 Now we can concentrate on enjoying the landscape.
 Our trip takes us along the northern coast of Sumbawa.
 At first, rather dry grassland dominates, with paddy fields in more fertile areas.
 We observe many grazing horses, water buffaloes, and Bali oxen – a domesticated form of the wild banteng ox (Bos javanicus), which lives in forested areas of Indochina and Indonesia.
-However, it is almost extinct in the wild. – Read more about this ox on the page Animals: Animals as servants of Man.
+However, it is almost extinct in the wild. – The banteng is described on the page Animals: Animals as servants of Man.

 Further east, the mountains are clad in lush forest, and the coast is quite rocky, alternating with mangrove swamps and littoral meadows.
 Darkness is falling, and a full moon partly illuminates the landscape.